• Phone: +255 713 550 312

 Project Implementation Plan

-Phase 1: Planning & Mobilization
+Planning & Mobilization

 • Community engagement and approvals